Fish and fish products

 Food additives must not be added to food, unless expressly permitted in Food Standards Code under Standard 1.3.1 Food additives.

-Table 9 in Schedule 15 – Substances that may be used as food additives lists the food additives and maximum permitted level of food additives allowed in different fish and fish products such as:
+Table 9 in Schedule 15 – Substances that may be used as food additives lists the food additives and maximum permitted level of food additives allowed in different forms of fish and fish products:

 • Unprocessed fish and fish fillets (including frozen and thawed)